-Look for an identifiable meat as the first ingredient
+Look for an identifiable meat as the first ingredient in your cat food

 Look into the company or brand’s origin and recall history

 Pet foods made in the US, Canada, and New Zealand must abide by strict guidelines for pet food manufacturing.
 That doesn’t mean all other sources are unhealthy.
 It is hard to know how foods from other countries are made, because they don’t have to follow the same guidelines.

 Considering a new brand?
 Check out the company’s recall history here to ensure they don’t have a recent or recurring issue with recalls.
 It’s a good idea to do some good old fashion internet searching on the topic as well because not all safety issues end in a formal recall.
 This article from Huffington Post discusses some of the important recent controversy and lobbying surrounding pet food regulation in the US.

 Avoid artificial ingredients, preservatives, and dyes like: